tony99zwj/tonystextanalytics/README.md

 Processing data and decoding HTML formatted emails, which are the byte messages, with Beautiful Soup to make them readable in our own dataset.

+GMAIL API Challenges:
+After requesting permission, retrieving tokens and your own client secret code.
+You can add users to join your project and grant them full access to the project.
+Unfortunately, I was the only user that was granted permission.
+GMAIL API allows it users to modify, create, read & delete messages.
+There are countless of forums but are outdated information to assist.
+Our main challenge overall was running our code and the tokens displaying errors, when trying to filter spam.

+Demo:
+To assist in today’s Demo, we will be presenting it using GMAIL API.
+In This demo, the User is given the ability to load any # of emails that they wish.
+Our 2nd Demo will be able to provide a # of unread messages they may have and display the very first one.
+We also implemented Speech Recognition for our last Demo.
+Jarvis will be listening to the user and displaying the message as a text.

 Conclusion：
 Although we had some errors with the GMAIL API token and unable to successfully create a filter demo.
 We were able to work with the internal information calculating the true # of emails that were considered Spam.